 Atomic Hydrogen Welding

 Atomic hydrogen welding (AHW) is very similar to GTAW and it has the addition of hydrogen shield around the arc.
 The electric arc breaks the hydrogen shielding and a sufficient amount of heat is obtained.
 Tungsten cannot be welded with other welding techniques and only AHW is capable of welding tungsten.
 There is no need for flux in this technique and arc is held between two electrodes of tungsten.

 Different techniques and processes of welding are overlooked and discussed thoroughly.
 Hopefully, you have got the big picture and you are able to distinguish which process is better for a project.
-Feel free to check other articles on this website and comment on the article.
+Feel free to check other articles on this website about welding and comment on the article.